 “if you’re going to change packaging think about how it’s going to affect the customer.
 Are you willing to take back the old stock if you are changing the product?
 We can’t have half of a product that looks one way and half of a product that looks completely different.
 Just email me and say, ‘hey, we’re rebranding, how many of the new boxes do you need?’
 Those things make such a difference.”

-We think Chelsea’s advice goes to show that being brave and persistent when reaching out to stores pays.
+We think Chelsea’s advice about selling wholesale goes to show that being brave and persistent when reaching out to stores pays.
 But so does being really sensitive to the store owner’s experience and perspective — and helping her every step of the way.
 So many makers treat store owners like they’re some kind of adversary — when really, most store owners are thoughtful, creative, generous people who deserve thoughtful collaboration and partnership from makers.

-This post was shared with us by Etan and Emily from Wholesale In a Box (link: www.wholesaleinabox.com) — a service that makes it easier and more efficient for makers to introduce themselves to stockists they love and to make sales.
-Wholesale In a Box’s monthly subscription comes with handpicked store profiles (customized to your business), a calendar to stay on top of your outreach, a dashboard to help track your progress and a help desk.
+This post on selling wholesale was shared with us by Etan and Emily from Wholesale In a Box (link: www.wholesaleinabox.com) — a service that makes it easier and more efficient for makers to introduce themselves to stockists they love and to make sales.
+Wholesale In a Box's monthly subscription comes with handpicked store profiles (customized to your business), a calendar to stay on top of your outreach, a dashboard to help track your progress and a help desk.
 You can see what their customers are saying at wholesaleinabox.com/